C1-SoftwareEngineeringSummit/NewsfeedUI/StepByStepInstructions.md

 ```

 * To conform to `ButtonStyle` we need to implement the `makeBody` function which takes a `ButtonStyleConfiguration` parameter.
 This simply allows us to access properties relevant to the button such as `label` and `isPressed`.
-* We add all of our stylig we had before to the `configuration.label` property.
+* We add all of our styling we had before to the `configuration.label` property.
 * Note: we take advantage of the `configuration.isPressed` property to change the foregroundColor `opacity`, which gives feedback to the user that the `Button` is in its `pressed` state.

 You'll notice that the `Button` is left-aligned due to the alignment of its parent `VStack`.
 We can remedy this by embedding the `Button` inside an `HStack` and adding `Spacer` views before and after the `Button`, centering it horizontally.
 That looks better!